-Assessment of Unit 2 Formative assessment Students will submit (via the VLE) a one-page critical summary of a recent/relevant research paper, book chapter, archive or assemblage.
+Student assessment Formative assessment Students will submit (via the VLE) a one-page critical summary of a recent/relevant research paper, book chapter, archive or assemblage.
 Students should discuss the subject of their review with their supervisor during their one-to-one supervision.
 General feedback will be provided by supervisors.
-Summative assessment Students will submit a mini-project in the form of a 3,000-4000 word written assignment that describes a detailed and fully justified research method for their research question.
-The mini-project will require students to demonstrate a critical evaluation of different data collection methods and analytic tools, and methods that could be applied to address a research question.
-Arts and Human Past students will be asked to focus on the historical background to their research topic and the wider (subcategories/interdisciplinary) implications of their research question.
+Summative assessment Students will submit a mini-project in the form of a 3,000-4000 word written assignment that describes a detailed and fully justified framework / methodology for exploring their research question.
+The mini-project will require students to demonstrate a critical evaluation of different theoretical approaches, data collection methods, and analytic tools that could be applied to address their research question.
+Arts and Human Past students will be asked to situate their research within the historical / archaeological context to their research topic and/or the wider (subcategories/interdisciplinary) implications of their research question.
 Social/Natural Science students will be asked to focus on the theoretical and conceptual framework(s), in light of the current knowledge, of their research question(s).
-Date for the submission of the mini - project: Wednesday 31 March 2021 by 12.00 (noon) GMT Greenwich Mean Time For the award of credit for this course the mini-project is weighted at 50% of the course total.
-Reading Materials Montgomery, D. C. (2017).
+For the award of credit for this course the mini-project is weighted at 50% of the course total.
+Closing date for the submission of the summative assignment - the mini-project: Wednesday 23 March 2022 by 12 noon GMT\ (\Greenwich Mean Time) Reading and resource list Montgomery, D. C. (2017).
 Design and analysis of experiments.
 John Wiley and Sons.
 Subject-Relevant Reading List Education Studies Elliott, J. (1991).
 Action Research for Educational Change.
 Milton Keynes: Open University Press.
 Gorard, S. (2001).
 Quantitative methods in educational research: The role of numbers made easy.
 London: Continuum.
 Gorard, S., and Taylor, C. (2004).
 Combining Methods in Educational and Social Research.
 London: Open University Press.
 Hammersley, M. (1993).
 'On the Teacher as Researcher.'
 In Educational Research: Current Issues.
 London: Paul Chapman.
 LeCompte, M. D., and Preissle, J. (1993).
 Ethnography and Qualitative Design in Educational Research.
 San Diego, CA: Academic Press.
 Robson, C. (2002).
 Real World Research: A Resource for Social Scientists and Practitioner-Researchers.
 2nd edition.
 London: Blackwell.
 Wilson, E. (ed.)
 (2009).
 School-Based Research.
 London: Sage.